wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 #### Create a Principal Implementation

-Next up, I need to create a class to hold the user’s information.
+Next up, I need to create a class to hold the user's information.
 Dropwizard expects class to implement `java.security.Principal`.
 Create a new class `com.example.auth.AccessTokenPrincipal`:

 ```java
 public class AccessTokenPrincipal implements Principal {